 The Final version I put “Extra Checked Baggage Fees” and “Overweight Checked Baggage Fees” information in the details.
 Also, if the user wants to see more baggage information of the airline they could visit the web page by clicking “More Information” at the bottom.

-User Experience Design, Professor: Dana Karwas
+User Experience Design Studio, Instructor: Dana Karwas